dolphindb/release/1.30/README.md

 - Added function `loadModuleFromScript` to parse a module dynamically. (**1.30.22.3**) -->

+- Added new function `appendTuple!` to append a tuple to another. (**1.30.22.4**)

+- Added new configuration parameter *appendTupleAsAWhole* to set whether to specify whether the tuple should be appended as an embedded tuple element, or if each of its elements should be appended independently to the target tuple. (**1.30.22.4**)

+- Added login information in logs, including login user, IP, port, status, etc. (**1.30.22.4**)

+- Added privilege `VIEW_OWNER` to support a user/group to create function views using `addFunctionView`. (**1.30.22.4**)

+- Support for partition pruning when the partitioning column is of the NANOTIMESTAMP type. (**1.30.22.4**)

+- Added new parameter *isSequential* to the plugin.txt to mark a function as order-sensitive or not. (**1.30.22.4**)

-- Added the `cumdenseRank` function to perform dense ranking of elements within cumulative windows.（**1.30.22.3**）
+- Added the `cumdenseRank` function to perform dense ranking of elements within cumulative windows. (**1.30.22.3**)

 - Added a new “dataInterval" option to the `triggeringPattern` parameter of the `createCrossSectionalEngine` function.
-This option enables calculations to be triggered based on timestamps from the input data.（**1.30.22.3**）
+This option enables calculations to be triggered based on timestamps from the input data. (**1.30.22.3**)

 - Added function `parseJsonTable` to parse a JSON object to an in-memory table. (**1.30.22.2**)